harshitaphadtare/AceBot/README.md

 ## Features

-- **Spam Detection and Control**: Automatically detect and remove spam messages using the OOPSpam API.
+- **Spam Detection and Control**: Automatically detect and remove spam messages using the Perspective Google API.
 - **Resource Sharing**: Automatically share resources based on keywords and allow users to dynamically add new resources.
 - **Assignment Reminders**: Set scheduled and custom reminders for assignments and tasks.
 - **Pomodoro Timer**: Manage study sessions using the Pomodoro technique with default and custom durations.